Glenn Knight: Second investigation and trial

-Aftermath of second conviction
+Later life and reinstatement of legal practice

 The second conviction left Knight even worse off than before.
 The company he was working for before his second trial refused to re-employ him.
 Jobless, he engaged himself in community work in his church, Covenant Community Methodist Church, and often visited a pub in Boat Quay of which his wife was a partner.
 He faded quietly from public life.

 On 25 April 2007, he re-appeared in the news when he filed an application seeking court approval to be reinstated as a lawyer.
 His application was granted on 22 May 2007, making him only the sixth lawyer to be reinstated in the Law Society of Singapore's 35-year history.
 He later joined the law firm Bernard & Rada Law Corporation.

+One of Knight's cases in court after his reinstatement was the Stirling Road murder of 2007.
+Knight, together with three other lawyers, represented odd-job worker Tharema Vejayan Govindasamy, who was charged with murdering his ex-wife Smaelmeeral Abdul Aziz by flinging her off the 13th floor of a HDB block in Stirling Road, Queenstown.
+Knight and the rest of the counsel argued that Tharema should not face the gallows for murder on the account of a delusional disorder that made Tharema believe he was under the influence of black magic that caused his marriage to end with a divorce and his relationship with Smaelmeeral to break down.
+Subsequently, the trial court rejected the defence's contention and therefore found Tharema guilty of murder, and sentenced him to death in May 2009.

 In 2012, Knight penned his memoir, titled The Prosecutor: Glenn Knight, which recorded his life, legal career, as well as his downfall and later return to legal practice.
 Several of his well-known cases, including the Adrian Lim murders, the Chew Liew Tea shooting case and the Tan Koon Swan trial, were recorded on his book.
-Knight also accepted an interview in 2017, agreeing to speak about his past illustrous career as a star prosecutor and his fall from grace, as well as the humility and acceptance of his actions.
+Knight also accepted an interview in 2017, agreeing to speak about his past illustrious career as a star prosecutor and his fall from grace, as well as the humility and acceptance of his actions.

+Death

+Knight died at the age of 80 on 19 February 2025.
+He was reported to have died while boarding a flight back to Singapore from Australia (where he was visiting relatives).
+Knight's wife had died a few years before him, and he had no children.